HOW TO PLANT AND CARE FOR DAHLIAS

 Plant your dahlias in full sun, using soil that drains well.
 Avoid clay or any soil that clumps when wet.

 Give them plant of room to grow.
 Allow 6-12 inches between plants.
-They don't like to share space (kind of like teenagers).
+Dahlias don't like to share space (kind of like teenagers).

 Stake your plants to support blooming stalks.
-The best time to do this is when they get to be 7-12 tall.
+The best time to do this is when they get to be about 7-12 inches tall.

 HOW TO CARE FOR YOUR DAHLIAS